pedrocrf/pedrocrf/README.md

 # 📋 About Me

-**My name is Pedro, I am 24 years old, and I am studying Computer Science.**
+**My name is Pedro, I am 24 years old, and I am studying Computer Science and Data Analytics.**

 I have a great interest in technology and Data Analytics, always seeking to develop skills that allow me to extract insights and make data-driven decisions.